viodotcom/data-engineer-assignment/README.md

 ### Part 1 - Ingesting weather forecasts into S3

 In this first part of the assignment the objective is to ingest data from the Open-Meteo Weather Forecast API.
-You should use a Lamnda function to query the API and store the results in an S3 bucket.
+You should use a Lambda function to query the API and store the results in an S3 bucket.

 ```mermaid
 flowchart LR